mittelmark/hyperhelp/README.md

 Tcl/Tk   package  do  display   Markdown   like  help  pages  in  your  Tcl/Tk applications.

+Features:

+- multiple help pages and images as base64 encoded within the same file
+-  partially   Markdown   compatible  syntax  (headers,  list,  bold,  italic, todo-list, images, ...)
+- table of contents
+- search and index facilities
+- history functionality
+- browser bar

 * Manual [hyperhelp.html](https://htmlpreview.github.io/?https://raw.githubusercontent.com/mittelmark/hyperhelp/master/hyperhelp/hyperhelp.html)

 All documentation is kept in a single file therefore  simplifying  application delivery.
-The markup syntax is compatible with standard  Markdown  allowing to generate  as well other  documentation  formats  like docx  documents  or html documents  using the standard  document  processors,  for instance a tool like pandoc.
+Since version 1.0.0 it is as well possible to embed images within the document  directly as base64 encodings,  allowing to combine all documentation with images within the same file.
+The markup syntax is partially compatible with standard  Markdown  allowing to generate  as well other  documentation  formats  like docx  documents  or html documents  using the standard  document  processors,  for instance a tool like pandoc.